CalmDownVal/signal/readme.md

 }));
 ```

-This utility function recognizes async signals and will return a Promise when
+The `lazy` function recognizes async signals and will return a Promise whenever
-appropriate.
+async signal is given (even if it has no handlers and no invocation occurs).

 ### Async Signals